 My dissertation, “Politics, Prosthesis, and the Popular Imagination: 100 Years of Disability in Japan,” explores how ideas about accessibility have galvanized social movements and structured law, policy, fiction, and film in Japan over the last one-hundred years.

-I’m about to embark on a one-year research trip back to Japan, where I will work with experts on disability and barrier-removal at the University of Tokyo as a Japan Foundation Research Fellow.
+I’m currently working with experts on disability and barrier-removal at the University of Tokyo as a Japan Foundation Research Fellow.